passlock-dev/passlock/packages/create-sveltekit/docs/README.md

 3. Register the relevant website domains and redirect URLs with the service account
 4. Update your `.env` or `.env.local` to include the `PUBLIC_APPLE_CLIENT_ID` and `PUBLIC_APPLE_REDIRECT_URL` variables.
 5. Record your Apple Client ID in your [Passlock settings][passlock-settings]: Social Login -> Apple Client ID

+### Testing Apple sign in

+If all went well you should be able to register an account and then sign in using your Apple id.

+**IMPORTANT!** If you previously used the same email address with another authenticator (i.e. passkey or Google), you'll need to first delete the user in your Passlock console.
+We don't yet support account linking in this template but it's being developed now.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>